rieckpil/progmot/content/post/fighting-mental-health.md

 My brain was constantly throwing different reasons and potential solutions at me.
 That was hard.
 Every day I had thought I found the _root cause_ and the solution.

-- Throw everything away and do something good for the world like becoming a medic
+- Throw everything away and do something good for society like becoming a medic
 - Go away for a year and do nothing
 - Become a monk
 - Go back to one of my old jobs.
 There I know the team and what to expect